-So, in the last couple of decades or so, the suicide rate has risen and fallen incrementally, fluctuating a bit over time.
-However, it’s roughly the same as it was a generation ago, if not a tad lower.
+Over the last quarter-century or so, the suicide rate has risen and fallen incrementally, fluctuating a bit over time.
+If anything, the overall rate has declined slightly .
 Let’s look at another set of numbers:

 That’s what an epidemic looks like.

-For the folks who want this person fired on the grounds that such a cartoon might hurt the feelings of an obese student, I would ask this question: When the gym class is required to run a couple of laps, for example, will the obese student’s feelings be hurt as he lumbers around the track, wheezing while rolls of fat ripple from head to toe, grateful for the slight breeze generated as fit students fly past him with ease?
+For the folks who want this person fired on the grounds that such a cartoon might hurt the feelings of an obese student, I would ask this question: When a gym class is required to run a couple of laps, for example, will the obese student’s feelings be hurt as he struggles to make it around the track?

 If so, is a teacher who asks overweight students to run a “bully” for subjecting them to this humiliation?
 Should overweight students be required to run or play any sports that require cardiovascular fitness?
 Should anyone ever have to do anything that may cause hurt feelings?

-Or, do we do ourselves a societal disservice when we value feelings above everything, even when we damn well know that the road to self-improvement often doesn’t feel good.
+Or, do we do ourselves a societal disservice when we value feelings above everything, even when we know that the road to self-improvement often doesn’t feel good.